Anmoljain2005/Predict-a-Burn/README.md

 python application.py
 ```

-Then, open your web browser and go to `http://localhost:8000` to access the application.
+Then, open your web browser and go to `http://localhost:8000` to access the application.

 ## Project Structure